Our Practice

 • To respond to curiosity.
 Perhaps you visited this page, or you saw the door hanger outside the chapel that said “Welcome to Reed meditation” and you became curious.
 What is it like to sit calmly and silently?
 What is it like to pause from life’s routines?
 What would it feel like to do “nothing” besides … breathe, hear sounds, see what is in front of you, or close your eyes and settle in darkness, to feel the weight of your body resting on the planet and the planet supporting you, or to notice the train of thoughts and feelings that arise one moment after another?

 • To practice ‘silent meditation’.
-Perhaps you have learned some form of silent meditation — gratitude, reverence, loving kindness (metta), mindfulness, koans, insight (vipassana), concentration?
-Our weekly sessions might offer a convenient time and place for practice.
+Perhaps you have learned some form of silent meditation that you would like to practice — gratitude, reverence, loving kindness (metta), mindfulness, koans, insight (vipassana), concentration?
+Our weekly sessions can offer a convenient time and place for practice.

-Whatever the reason (and there are probably many others), if you are willing to sit quietly, A Quiet Place (aka “Open Meditation at Reed”) is here for you.
+Whatever your motivation (and there are many possibilities), if you are willing to sit quietly, A Quiet Place (aka “Open Meditation at Reed”) is here for you.
 You can show up or leave any time during the silent session.
 All that we ask is that you conduct yourself in a way that will minimally disturb others.
 Continue reading the rest of this page to learn some meditation instructions, and how to participate during our in-person and online meditation sessions.

 *Sitting is physically challenging for some people.
 If that is the case for you, please contact Alan Shusterman (alan@reed.edu) to discuss other postures that might be more comfortable.